 Schizophrenia is referred to severe and chronic mental disorder which negatively affects the way a person feels, thinks and behaves making them unable to lead their life in normal way (Sekar et al. 2016).
 The exact mechanism through which cannabis creates risk of schizophrenia is not yet well-understood.
 However, the biochemical analysis indicated that the Delta-9-tetrahydrocannabinol (THC) found in cannabis is regarded as the key psychoactive constituent that triggers risk and severe symptoms of schizophrenia among individuals by altering their perceptions (Renard, Rushlow & Laviolette, 2018).
 In the current case study, it is seen that Sharon smokes cannabis and suffers from Schizophrenia which indicates that her substance abuse may be the reason behind the deteriorated mental health condition.
 Thus, effective assessment of her health is to be performed so that proper intervention to be made can be determined.
 In this purpose, the ASPIRE framework is to be used.
 The Model of Care informs the best care approaches to be used for caring of a person or population so that effective progress in their health status along with different stages of health condition is ensured (Lee et al. 2017).
-In this assignment, the model of care is to be discussed and the way it can be used to provide health intervention to Sharon is to be mentioned.
+In this assignment, the model of care is to be discussed and the way it can be used to provide health intervention to Sharon is to be mentioned, along with how healthcare dissertation help can assist in understanding the complexities of mental health care.

 The ASPIRE framework informs the key elements of care performance examination to be considered and barriers or challenges faced with the care process for the person to be recognised.
 The ASPIRE framework stands for assessment, systematic diagnosis, planning, implementation, review and evaluation of care (Wilson et al. 2018).
 The assessment informs that Sharon was picked up for care under section 136.
 The Section 136 of Mental Health Act informs that police is allowed to take a person to safety if they think the person is mentally ill and require proper care or control of health condition (rethink.org, 1983).
 Thus, this informs that Sharon is socially unable to maintain proper behaviour due to schizophrenia indicating the person required immediate care approach.
 The systematic diagnosis informs that Sharon is suffering from schizophrenia because she is hearing voices.
 In the study Chawla et al. (2019), it is mentioned that nearly 70% of the patient with schizophrenia are found to have auditory hallucinations.
 The hallucinations are hypothesised to be speech perceptions which are lateralised to the left temporally lobe located in the per-Sylvian region in the brain.
 Therefore, it is evident that Sharon is facing schizophrenia.
 In planning and implementation of care for Sharon, the stress vulnerability model and holistic care model is to be used for promoting her well-being.
 The review and evaluation of the success of the care plan of Sharon is to be determined by accessing feedback and monitoring her health.